murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 The script will:

-1. Clone or sync the repository into `/opt/blockdag-node-manager`.
+1. Sync the repository contents into `/opt/blockdag-node-manager`.
 2. Create a Python virtual environment in `/opt/blockdag-node-manager/.venv`.
 3. Install dependencies from `requirements.txt` (falls back to `flask`, `requests`, `waitress` if missing).
 4. Write `/etc/blockdag-node-manager/node-manager.env` with overridable environment variables.